-Per autonomous region, there are more than 1.2 million meters in Galicia, nearly 1 million in the Autonomous Region of Madrid, more than 488,000 meters in Castile-La Mancha, and 281,000 meters in Castile and Leon.
-We have exceeded the threshold of more than 80% of meters replaced in all autonomous regions.
+Per autonomous region, there are more than 1.5 million meters in Galicia, 1,1 million in the Autonomous Region of Madrid, more than 609,000 meters in Castile-La Mancha, and 321,000 meters in Castile and Leon.

 On a domestic level, smart grid development hinges on the smart meter.